fotahub/fotahub-device-sdk-esp32/docs/getting-started/simple.md

 ![](simple-3.png "Execution of FOTA update")

-<p style="margin-left: 2em">In case that the new firmware version includes the change wrt to the blink frequency of the red LED on your board as mentioned above, you should see that the latter is blinking significantly faster now.</p>
+<p style="margin-left: 2em">In case that the new firmware version includes the change wrt to the blink frequency of the red LED on your board as mentioned above, you should also see that the latter is blinking significantly faster now.</p>